websites for girls

 Douglass Project for Rutgers Women in Math, Science, and Engineering

-(Extensive program designed to encourage pre-college and college women to study math, science, and engineering.)
+(Extensive, award-winning program established in 1986 to encourage more women to study math, science, and engineering.)

 EGEMS: Electronic Games for Education in Math and Science